piyusharorawork/via/README.md

 - Settings for extension for various env variables
 - Better env management so only those env are required whose functionality is used
 - Anything that starts with /Users/piyusharora must be in env variable
-- copy file url to have caching to increase
+- copy file url to have caching to improve latency
-- extract image with

 # Video Player tool